kieranmv95/kieran.venison.website/blog/articles/2021/january/first-step-into-content-creation/index.md

 ### What did I learn / Tips

-During and after recording I have learnt a lot about what to do going forward!
-But theres a hell of a lot left to learn.
-These are the things I realised myself or friends pointed out to me after.
+During and after recording I have learned a lot about what to do going forward!
+But there's a hell of a lot left to learn.
+These are the things I realised myself, or friends pointed out to me after.
 They might help you if you are about to step into the world of content creation!

 - **Just do it**.
 Any content is better than no content.
 I was tempted to not bother after the first few failed takes.
 I then got past that and decided whatever happens on the next one, its going live.
 This might sound bad but if you give up on the first hurdle, you are likely never going to continue.
 Having something up is better than nothing at all, it will make you strive to do better next time!
 - **Screen size / Scaling**.
 I recorded in 4k on a 32 inch screen.
 I pre-emptively scaled up the font sizes in vs code and that worked partially but it wasn't enough.
 It is watchable in at least HD but a friend pointed out that when possible he likes to split out a mini viewer so he can follow along whilst watching on the same screen.
 Next time I am going to scale up the font size more and the actual code editor itself so its easier to see the UI on a smaller screen.